dkw-aau/Jazero/README.md

 Here, we describe working with Jazero: how to load Jazero with tables, load indexes, load embeddings, and search Jazero.

 ### Loading Jazero
-Tables in Jazero are loaded and stored either natively on disk or in HDFS (HDFS is not yet supported).
+Tables in Jazero are loaded and stored in HDFS.
 Loading of embeddings must be performed first, as the embeddings are used to construct indexes during loading of tables.
+Provide the address of the HDFS name node and the HDFS directory in which the data lake tables exist.

 ##### Loading Embeddings